 The Hetch Hetchy and Big Oak Flat entrances to Yosemite National Park draw travelers from the Bay Area and points north.
 Groveland, the first town that lets you know, “You’ve made it!” invites you to make a stop in what seems like another era with its California’s oldest saloon, plus shops, Yosemite Cellars and the Groveland Yosemite Gateway Museum.

-If you are looking for adventure but don’t know where to start or don’t want to go it alone, Groveland also serves as the home base for Arta and Sierra Mac river trips and Yosemite Guide Service.
+If you’re looking for adventure but don’t know where to start or don’t want to go it alone, Groveland also serves as the home base for Arta and Sierra Mac river trips and Yosemite Guide Service.
 As you head towards the two park entrances, you make a crucial choice: Hetch Hetchy or Big Oak Flat toward the Yosemite Valley?
 Both offer plentiful hikes and magnificent views; either way, you can’t go wrong.

 Nestled along the road to Hetch Hetchy, Evergreen Lodge at Yosemite feels like a destination in and of itself.
-Cabins offer charm without sacrificing comfort and are clustered together in “villages,” and surrounding open spaces for adult travelers to relax and little travelers to play.
+Cabins offer charm without sacrificing comfort and are clustered together in “villages” with surrounding open spaces for adult travelers to relax and little travelers to play.
 To me, Evergreen Lodge feels like a super well-outfitted family camp with luxe touches.
 Originally built around the time O’Shaughnessy Dam in Hetch Hetchy Valley was being built, the lodge celebrated its 100th anniversary in 2021.

 With parking sequestered in two locations, Evergreen Lodge evokes its past by maintaining the quiet of a time when strolling through a property was the norm.
 In addition to the well-appointed cabins, Evergreen Lodge also offers ready-to-settle campsites—tents and all the relevant gear is available, and campers get the benefit of the Lodge amenities including its cozy bar and restaurant as well as the shop, which has a cafe, souvenirs, and outdoors gear.

 Rush Creek Lodge at Yosemite